 Methylamine-gas induced defect-healing behavior of CH3NH3PbI3 thin films for perovskite solar cells, Angewandte Chemie International Edition, 2015, 54, 9705.

-Contact: Prof. CUI Guanglei; Dr. PANG Shuping
+CUI Guanglei; Dr. PANG Shuping

 Qingdao Institute of Bioenergy and Bioprocess Technology, Chinese Academy of Sciences